GlistEngine/GlistEngine/README.md

 ### II.
 Installation For Developers

-1- Fork the GlistEngine, GlistApp and GlistZbin-Win64 repos to your account.
+1- Fork the GlistEngine, GlistApp and GlistZbin-Win64 repos into your account.

 2- Open file explorer and create necessary folders: